 The EXTRACT subcommand returns information about editing options (options the SET subcommand defines) as well as other file data that is not explicitly set.
 The information is returned as one or more variables in the form name.n; name is the same as the variable requested and n is a subscript that distinguishes the different values returned for each option requested.

-For example, to get information about the case setting, a macro could issue: extract /CASE/ number of variables returned CASE.0
+For example, to get information about the case setting, a macro could issue:

+'''

+extract /CASE/

+'''

 This returns information about the contents of the case setting in the following variables: